apitrace/apitrace/README.markdown

 ### Android ###

-The following instructions should work at least for Android Ice Scream
+The following instructions should work at least for Android Ice Scream Sandwitch.
-Sandwitch:

-For standalone applications the instructions above for Linux should work.
 To trace applications started from within the Android VM process (`app_process` aka zygote) you'll have to wrap this process and enable tracing dynamically for the application to be traced.